EffieBriest/Pinn-Heat-Equation-Forward/README.md

 ## 11. Results

-Disclaimer: For the Forward PINN, we only used ADAM as optimizer.
+Note: For the Forward PINN, we only used ADAM as optimizer.

 ### Forward PINN Training